Haverhill Borough FC

 Haverhill Borough 0-2 Ely City

 Eastern Counties D1

-HAVERHILL BOROUGH were formed in 2011, making them one of the youngest teams in football.
+HAVERHILL BOROUGH FC was formed in 2011, making them one of the youngest teams in football.
 Originally called HAVERHILL SPORTS ASSOCIATION they started out in the Essex & Suffolk Border League.
 Great success was had here with a double promotion to elevate themselves to the Eastern Counties D1 for the 2013/14 season.
-Following their promotion they changed their name to it's present one and have made a solid start to life at a higher level, finishing 4th and 6th in their first 2 seasons.
+Following their promotion, they changed their name to its present one and have made a solid start to life at a higher level, finishing 4th and 6th in their first 2 seasons.
 This season has seen a slight drop in form, with them sitting 8th at the start of the game.